divya-akula/divyaakula/_posts/2024/2024-06-12-working-with-graph-module.md

 thumbnail: "/assets/images/thumbnails/fotor-ai.jpg"
 github: "https://github.com/4dcu-be/ShapeOfStories-SentimentAnalysis"
 ---
-In a Microsoft 365 (M365) environment, managing user data effectively is crucial.
-This blog post guides IT professionals and administrators on macOS through a streamlined approach to exporting comprehensive M365 user data, encompassing both active and inactive accounts, as a CSV file.
-The method leverages the Microsoft Graph module within PowerShell!!
+User data is an important aspect to deal with in any organization using Microsoft 365 (M365).
+In this blog, I will explain step by step to IT experts and administrators from macOS how to export complete M365 user data, that includes both active and inactive accounts, in a streamlined manner – all consolidated in a CSV file.
+The approach utilizes the Microsoft Graph module in PowerShell!!

 ## Installation

-When I attempted to install the Graph module using PowerShell, I received a message stating that a Graph Module already exists.
-So, I tried to connect to it using the following command:
+When I was trying to install the Graph module on PowerShell, I was greeted with the following notification: A Graph Module already exists.
+Therefore, I tried connecting to it with the command

 ```powershell
 Connect-MGGraph
 ```

 ![Model]({{'/assets/posts/2024-06-12-working-with-graph-module/GraphAccessDenied.png' | prepend: site.baseurl}})
-After various such unsuccessful attempts
+After a number of these unsuccessful attempts

 ![Model]({{'/assets/posts/2024-06-12-working-with-graph-module/GraphPwshAccessDenied.png' | prepend: site.baseurl}})